Z4nR/Z4nR/README.md

 ### Hi there 👋 I am Zulham you can call me ZAN maybe

-🌱 I’m currently learning Kotlin, JS and Python
-⚡ Fun fact: My dream work as UI and UX but I learn code to determine my design soon.
+🌱 I’m currently learning about Front End Developer for create my inspirational design to some work ⚡ Fun fact: My dream work as UI and UX but I learn code to determine my design soon.

 <div style="display: flex; justify-content: space-around; align-items: center;">